Community Coalition for Equity in Research

 Additionally, he is the Boston Region Leader for the Massachusetts Comprehensive Cancer Coalition (MCCC) for the Massachusetts Department of Public Health and is co-chair for the Boston Medical Center Oncology Accelerator Advisory Council.
 Previously, Kennedy spent 13 years at Dana-Farber.
 He received his executive MBA from Northeastern University.

-Albert W. Pless, Jr., MS,Albert W. Pless, Jr., MS, is the director of diversity, equity, and inclusion for the Town of Andover, Massachusetts.
-Previously, he served as the program manager for the Men’s Health League at the Cambridge Public Health Department.
+Albert W. Pless, Jr., MS,Albert W. Pless, Jr., MS, is the director for the Office of Equity and Social Justice for the Town of Reading, Massachusetts.
+Previously, he served as the director of diversity, equity and inclusion for the Town of Andover.
+He was also the program manager for the Men’s Health League at the Cambridge Public Health Department.
 He is an adjunct professor at the Tufts School of Medicine MPH program.
 Pless has more than 20 years of experience working in community-based programs in the Greater Boston area.
 Previously, he directed a nationally recognized community health worker program for Black and Latino men at the Boston Public Health Commission.
 Pless is on boards and committees including the Men’s Health, and Black Health Care Workers Caucus of the American Public Health Association.
 He received his MSc from Southern New Hampshire University.

 Nancy B. Smith, BS,Nancy B. Smith, BS, recently joined the City of Boston Mayor’s Office of Emergency Management as the program manager for community emergency response team/volunteers.
 As the former program manager for community resilience and engagement at Office of Public Health Preparedness, Boston Public Health Commission (BPHC), Smith was responsible for developing community relationships in support of emergency preparedness and community resilience in close coordination with other public health departments and Boston Emergency Management Services.